Social Impact Leadership Jun 16, 2020

 So what might that look like in practice?

 Ginny Clarke serves as the head of leadership staffing at Google and an expert on diversity recruitment.
 She’s also a Kellogg alumna.
-Earlier this week, Clarke spoke with Nicholas Pearce, a clinical associate professor at Kellogg who also serves as a pastor and consultant.
+Earlier this week, Clarke spoke with Nicholas Pearce, a clinical professor at Kellogg who also serves as a pastor and consultant.

 Clarke and Pearce pinpoint the deep-rooted barriers that keep organizations from achieving true diversity and equity.
 And they discuss how leaders must use this moment to reflect, to learn, and to make real strides toward racial justice going forward.